Authority and Responsibility:

 - Assist in developing and maintaining positive relations among the Board, committees, staff members, and community to enhance The Norfolk Botanical Garden’s mission.

-A Trustee’s performance is evaluated annually based on the performance of assigned Board requirements and duties.
+A Director’s performance is evaluated annually based on the performance of assigned Board requirements and duties.